naveedausaf/flowmazondotnet/README.md

 Thus the tests suites quietly run in the background and something is brought to our attention only when there is an error (by the terminal header turning red).
 This is how a continuous testing mode should be.

-Continuous testing setup for each test suite is described in subsections below.
+Continuous testing environments - one for each test suite - are described in subsections below.

-#### Unit Tests: Storybook
+#### Environment 3: Unit Tests - Storybook

 - Task `Storybook watch` in `.vscode/tasks.json` runs on `folderOpen` and runs script `test-storybook:watch` in `flowmazonfrontend/package.json`.
 This is the watch script that runs forever and restarts a run of the Storybook tests suite whenever a change to code in Next.js app is detected.

 - Tests for component are located next to the component in a `.stories.tsx` file.

+- **Configuration:** Config values required by app-under-test (see [README for the Next.js app for its requried and optional config keys](./flowmazonfrontend/README.md)) are stored in `[`.env.development`](./flowmazonfrontend/.env.development) file in the Next.js app folder.
+The reason why I using a config file rather than provide config key-values as environment variables is because `NEXT*PUBLIC*`variables, that need to be available during Next.js app's build as they are emitted into the client-side browser bundle, wer not getting passed by`test-storybook`from environment variables to the NExt.js app build process (Storybook builds its own bundle for NExt.js and its build I aam quite sure is quite different from`next build`).

-#### Integration Tests 1 of 2: API tests of .NET Core minimal API
+#### Environment 4: Integration Tests 1 of 2 - API tests of .NET Core minimal API

 - Task `.NET tests watch` in `tasks.json` runs on `folderOpen` and runs script `test-dotnet:watch` in `package.json` in the root folder.
 This in turn continuously monitors the .NET projects in `flowmazonbackend` folder and, upon detecting a change, rebuild them, then launches unit test suite and integration tests suite in parallel.
   **TODO: Make test suite runs serially rather than in parallel**.
 I am getting nothing from parallel runs of unit and integration tests as either one of them saturate my available cores.
 Making the two test suites run serially would also eliminate this package.json script and everything can be done via `dotnet watch test`.
 Even though this can only watch a single project at a time, we can inlude files in other .NET projects in the `.csproj` of the project being watched using `<Watch>` elements.

 - The [integration test suite](./flowmazonbackend/flowmazonapi.IntegrationTests/) uses [TestContainers](https://testcontainers.com/guides/getting-started-with-testcontainers-for-dotnet/) to build a Docker container of the API app-under-test from its [Dockerfile](./flowmazonbackend/Dockerfile).
-This is run together with a new standard PostgreSQL container (provided by TestContainers) which in which the database is migrated just before the start of the test run.
+This is run together with a new standard PostgreSQL container (provided by TestContainers) in which the database is migrated just before the start of the test run.

-- **Configuration:** Integration test suite configures the API app-under-test in TestContainers code.
-  See [flowmazonapi README](./flowmazonbackend//flowmazonapi/README.md) for a description of the API app's required and optional configuration keys.
+- **Configuration:** See [flowmazonapi README](./flowmazonbackend//flowmazonapi/README.md) for a description of the API app's required and optional configuration keys.
+Values for vairious keys (unless optional and default value is used) are sourced as follows:
+  - `ConnectionStrings__FlowmazonDB` is taken from .NET User Secrets Manager.
+See section [Environment 1: Local Fullstack Debugging](#environment-1) for details on this config source.
+  - `ALLOWED_CORS_ORIGINS` is set as an environment variable in the NPM script that is run by the task in `tasks.json` (to a dummy value, as it is a required key).

-#### Integration Tests 2 of 2: Playwright tests of Next.js app
+#### Environment 5: Integration Tests 2 of 2 - Playwright tests of Next.js app

 **This is the most complicated local environment**.